-As first responders and other providers helm the front lines of the coronavirus outbreak, medical professionals across all fields are paying close attention to regulatory shake-ups that affect how they practice and care for their patients.
-Chief among them: revised rules for telemedicine.
+As first responders and other providers helm the front lines of the coronavirus outbreak, medical professionals across all fields are paying close attention to regulatory shake-ups that affect how they practice and care for patients.

-Regulators Loosen Telehealth Rules to Curb Coronavirus
+Federal Regulators Loosen Telehealth Rules to Curb Coronavirus

 State Medical Boards Alter Telemedicine & Licensing Policies for COVID-19

 In addition to policy changes at the federal level, many states have lifted restrictions requiring health care providers to be licensed in the state where a patient is located at the time of treatment, as well as regulations related to retired or clinically inactive physicians.

 The Federation of State Medical Boards (FSMB) COVID-19 webpage details the latest regulatory updates and resources regarding state emergency declarations and licensing waivers, which are constantly evolving.

 - Governor Greg Abbot directed the Texas Medical Board (TMB) and Texas Board of Nursing (TBN) to fast-track temporary licensing of out-of-state physicians, PAs, certain retired physicians, nurses, and other licensed providers.

 - The TMB will automatically extend license and permit expiration dates.
 Permits for licensees which expire on 2/28/2020 or 5/31/2020 will be extended through 8/31/2020, and late fees will be waived.
 Continuing Education requirements related to renewal extension will also be waived.

 In addition to waiving certain licensing requirements, states like Texas are also promoting the expansion of telehealth services.
 Per the TMB and TMB COVID-19 FAQ: